trivechain/trivechain-core/doc/zmq.md

 From the perspective of dashd, the ZeroMQ socket is write-only; PUB sockets don't even have a read function.
-Thus, there is no state introduced into dashd directly.
+Thus, there is no state introduced into trivechain directly.
 Furthermore, no information is broadcast that wasn't already received from the public P2P network.

 No authentication or authorization is done on connecting clients; it